johan162/mptools/README.md

 a number of aliases to the `~/.zshenv` file to make it easier to manage and start nodes.
 See the section *Aliases* for a detailed description.
-As a final step it will also add an environment variable to hold the current users public SSH key to make it possible to use SSH to log-in to the created nodes as the environment variable `SSH_PUBLIC_KEY`.
+As a final step it will also add an environment variable to hold the current users public SSH key to make it possible to use SSH to log in to the created nodes as the environment variable `SSH_PUBLIC_KEY`.

 The script will automatically detect if `multipass` have already been installed, and hence can be considered idempotent.